Marketing, Manufacturing, Packaging & Labeling, Advertising

 - Manufacturing date or expiry date;

-- Instructions to look up information on alerts, instructions for use and storage, and maintenance outlets for the device.
+- Information or instructions to look up information on alerts, instructions for use and storage, and maintenance outlets for the device.

 15. What additional information may be included in labeling and packaging?